What is Azure IoT Edge

-- Installs and updates workloads on the device.
+- Install and update workloads on the device.

-- Maintains Azure IoT Edge security standards on the device.
+- Maintain Azure IoT Edge security standards on the device.

-- Ensures that IoT Edge modules are always running.
+- Ensure that IoT Edge modules are always running.

-- Reports module health to the cloud for remote monitoring.
+- Report module health to the cloud for remote monitoring.

 The Azure IoT Edge runtime runs on a large set of IoT devices to enable using the runtime in a wide variety of ways.
-It supports both Linux and Windows operating systems as well as abstracts hardware details.
-Use a device smaller than a Raspberry Pi 3 if you’re not processing much data or scale up to an industrialized server to run resource intensive workloads.
+It supports both Linux and Windows operating systems and abstracts hardware details.
+Use a device smaller than a Raspberry Pi 3 if you’re not processing much data, or use an industrialized server to run resource-intensive workloads.

 IoT Edge cloud interface